chenxinstat/chenxinstat.github.io/codes_aame_onesamp.md

-Here is an example implementation of Auto Adaptive M-Estimation (AAME) in R, finding the mean of a heavy-tailed data, and the error density.
+Here is an example implementation of Auto Adaptive M-Estimation (AAME) for in R, finding the mean of a data and the error density, with a heavy-tailed error.

 1. Run this in R: [AAME functions](functions_aame.r)